 Example 3.
 Donna files her federal income tax return on a calendar year basis.
 From January 1 through July 16 she used 300 square feet of her home for a qualified business use.
 On July 17, Donna moved to a new home and immediately began using 200 square feet for the same qualified business use.
-While preparing her tax return, Donna decided to use the simplified method to deduct her qualified business use of the first home and files a Form 8829 to deduct her gualified business use of the second home.
-Her average monthly allowable square footage is 175 square feet, which is figured using 300 square feet for January through July divided by the number of months in +0+0+0)/12).
+While preparing her tax return, Donna decided to use the simplified method to deduct her qualified business use of the first home and files a Form 8829 to deduct her qualified business use of the second home.
+Her average monthly allowable square footage is 175 square feet, which is figured using 300 square feet for January through July divided by the number of months in the year ((300 + 300 + 300 + 300 + 300 + 300 + 300 + 0 + 0 + 0 + 0 + 0)/12).

-If you moved during the year, your average allowable square footage will generally be less than
+If you moved during the year, your average allowable square footage generally will be less than AUTION 300.

 Gross income limitation.
 Your deduction for business use of the home is limited to an amount equal to the gross income derived from the qualified business use of the home reduced by the business deductions that are unrelated to the use of your home.
-If the business deductions that are unrelated to the use of your home are greater than the gross income derived from the qualified business use of your home, then you cannot take a deduction for this gualified business use of your home.
+If the business deductions that are unrelated to the use of your home are greater than the gross income derived from the gualified business use of your home, then you cannot take a deduction for this qualified business use of your home.